Mount Juliet High School: Extracurricular activities

+History and notable events

 Tornado recovery

 As a result of the deadly March 2020 tornado, MJHS was temporarily converted to a grade 7-12 school to house displaced students from West Wilson Middle School (WWMS).
 WWMS students were relocated to the west wing of MJHS, while MJHS students were relocated to the east wing.
 All students shared the common areas.